perfectly-balanced/PathBench/README.md

 # PathBench: Benchmarking Platform for Classic and Learned Path Planning Algorithms
 [![coverage report](https://codecov.io/gh/perfectly-balanced/PathBench/coverage.svg?branch=master)](https://codecov.io/gh/perfectly-balanced/PathBench/?branch=master)

-PathBench is a motion planning platform used to develop, assess, compare and visualise the performance and behaviour of both classic and machine learning-based robot path planners in a two (2D) or three-dimensional (3D) space.
+PathBench is a motion planning platform used to develop, assess, compare and visualise the performance and behaviour of both classic and machine learning-based robot path planners in a two- or three-dimensional space.

 ## Quick Start